Ulrich-AM/ulrich-ulrich-ulrich/README.md

 all of the stuff i put here as your own! okay, maybe don't do that, but still.
 You can use this site as a reference or base for your own projects, just don't attempt to sell the crappy content on here.

+You may also why the site is called ulrich ulrich ulrich? well, thats actually because - i don't know.

 ## Table of Content
 - --**Main Menu**
 - ------|>**Math Related**